 Free Company Let Tenancy Agreement Template UK

 A company let tenancy agreement refers to a situation where a company, rather than an individual, is the tenant.
 This arrangement is common in commercial real estate, where businesses lease office space, warehouses, or other types of properties for their operations.
-It might also be applicable in residential settings where a company provides housing for its employees.

 1. Duration of Tenancy: The agreement would specify the start and end date of the lease.